caravagnalab/tumourevo/docs/usage.md

 It is recommended to use the absolute path of the files, but a relative path should also work.

-For the joint analysis of multiple samples, a tumour BAM file is required for each sample, such that the number of reads of a private mutation can be retrieved for all the samples thorugh `mpileup`.
+For the joint analysis of multiple samples, a tumour BAM/CRAM (with its corresponding BAI/CRAI) file is required for each sample, such that the number of reads of a private mutation can be retrieved for all the samples thorugh `mpileup`.

 Multiple samples from the same patient must be specified with the same `dataset` ID, `patient` ID, and a different `tumour_sample` ID. `normal_sample` columns is required.